seanstrom/Essays/importance-of-values.md

 ```

 Here we've introduced a rather simple, run-of-the-mill example of the use of some asynchronous code.
-The `readFile` function will take in a path to a file as a string, and take in a function that acts as the correspondent of the results.
+We have the `readFile` function, which will take in a path to a file as a string.
+It will also be passed in a function that will act as the correspondent of the results.

 Once the asynchronous operation is finished, the function will be called with the read file data.
 We then use our own logic, in the body of the passed in function, to access that data.
 We do this because the `readFile` function cannot return the results at the end of the function.